Designing an AI-powered mental health and microbiome testing mobile app

 The original daily log I made in Lovable wasn’t very user-friendly.
 I iterated to make the log entry flow more intuitive, seamless and engaging, with minimal scrolling.

-I also realized that there might be confounding between correlating a certain meal with multiple food items with a specific mood.
-To solve this, I incorporated a way to categorize meal type to try to stratify the food type further.
+I realized that there might be confounding between correlating a certain meal with multiple food items with a specific mood.
+To solve this, I incorporated a filter to categorize meal type, further stratifying the data.

 Next Steps

-After that, I will conduct user testing before iterating again.
-I hope to see this app one day come to life as it becomes more scientifically feasible to use the microbiome data to predict gut-mind correlations.
+I will conduct user testing before iterating again.
+I hope to see this app come to life as it becomes more scientifically feasible to use the microbiome data to predict gut-mind correlations.

 Check out my other projects!